halex5000/ld-articles/Best Practices to Ship Fast/Just Ship It 5 Best Practices to Ship Fast Without Compromises.md

 However, as we discussed in the above section, deployed does not need to mean released.
 Using feature flags, we may have code in production that isn't released publicly.
 These same feature flags allow us to selectively enable features, even allowing our development and QA teams to test these features live in the actual production environment, without exposing them to the public.

 An example scenario might start by limiting access to a feature in production to the development team actively building it.
 This allows them to get away from a "works on my machine" mentality by quickly moving from testing locally to testing in a real production environment.
-Once the feature is ready to be reviewed, the audience could expand to include the QA team and then perhaps even a braoder group of internal users.
+Once the feature is ready to be reviewed, the audience could expand to include the QA team and then perhaps even a broader group of internal users.
 Finally, we can use a progressive or [percentage-based rollout](https://launchdarkly.com/blog/how-percentage-rollouts-minimize-deployment-risks/) to ensure that the feature rolls out smoothly as it scales to the full audience.

-Creating a release process like this is even easier using LaunchDarkly's new [Release Assistant](https://docs.launchdarkly.com/home/release-pipelines).
+Creating a release process like this is even easier using LaunchDarkly's new [Release Assistant](https://docs.launchdarkly.com/home/release-pipelines), which lets you create reusable release pipelines for features.
 The beauty of using feature flags for this process is that, if at any point in this process there is a problem with the feature, we can safely turn the feature off without a redeploy or rollback.
 You get all the benefits of testing in production, without the risk.

 ## 3. Gather Early Feedback